Matt Dillon (Gunsmoke): In popular culture

-In some episodes of Gilligan's Island, Gilligan would dream that he was "Matt Dillon" in Dodge City, and the CBS Gunsmoke set was used, including the jail and Marshal's office.
-Gilligan's Island was later abruptly canceled to make room to restore Gunsmoke, which had just been canceled, to the schedule at the insistence of William S. Paley's wife.
+In some episodes of Gilligan's Island, Gilligan would dream that he was Matt Dillon in Dodge City, and the CBS Gunsmoke set was used, including the jail and Marshal's office.
+Gilligan's Island was later abruptly canceled to make room to restore Gunsmoke, which had just been canceled, to the schedule.

 In an early episode of Have Gun – Will Travel, Paladin is vying for a job against another bounty hunter, who claims to have been Matt Dillon's deputy when Dillon was the marshal in Austin, Texas.
 Paladin calls the man a fraud, saying Dillon never served in Austin.

-In Maverick a character called Matt Pickle was Marshal of towns that the Maverick brothers ran through.
+In Maverick, a character called Matt Pickle was Marshal of towns that the Maverick brothers ran through.
 One second-season episode was a full parody of a Gunsmoke episode.

-In The Simpsons episode Forgive and Regret in the cold opening, Maggie Simpson has a gunfight with Marshal Matt Dillon, marking the show surpassing Gunsmoke as the longest-running scripted American primetime television series by number of episodes.
+In The Simpsons season 29 episode Forgive and Regret in the cold opening, Maggie Simpson has a gunfight with Marshal Matt Dillon, marking the show surpassing Gunsmoke as the longest-running scripted American primetime television series by number of episodes.

 In the 1993 Toby Keith song "Should've Been a Cowboy", the singer references Marshal Dillon and Miss Kitty.